broadinstitute/StrainGE/README.md

 #### 2. Run StrainGST

-We can now run `strainge search` with our database HDF5 and our sample HDF5:
+We can now run `straingst run` with our database HDF5 and our sample HDF5:

 ```bash
 straingst run -o results.tsv pan-genome-db.hdf5 patient1.hdf5